 It possible that the operculum may grow back and the operculectomy may need to be repeated.

-Lingual Nerve that supplies sensation to the tongue (and if this is effected by the operculectomy, a numb tongue may result as well as loss of taste on that side of the tongue; the numbness can last up several months) and sometimes aberrant blood vessels (that can be surprisingly vigorous in bleeding).
+The Lingual Nerve (supplies sensation to the tongue) may be effected.
+This can result in a numb tongue as well as loss of taste on that side of the tongue; the numbness can last up several months.

 If the wisdom teeth flare-ups have been quite episodic, then it may be hard to know if the operculectomy has in itself, been successful.